 We first L$^{2}$-normalize $\mathbf{w}$ and $\hat{\mathbf{w}}$, and scale their dot product with a parameter $\sigma$ \cite{radford2021learning}.\footnote{Following past work, we optimize $\sigma$ and clip it at 100, which enables the model to `warm-up' its emphasis placed on hard negatives \cite{radford2021learning, wang2021understanding}.} We then add this to its transposed version $\mathcal{L}_{\textrm{text}\rightarrow\textrm{mask}}$, giving us our text-based loss $\mathcal{L}_{\textrm{text}}$.
 Analogously, we define $\mathcal{L}_{\textrm{audio}}$ for audio, between the \masktoken ed prediction $\hat{\mathbf{a}}_t$ and its target $\mathbf{a}_t$, versus others $\mathbf{a}$ in the batch.

-In addition to these masked text and audio objectives, we simultaneously train the model to match video frames with a contextualized encoding of the transcript.
-In MERLOT \cite{zellers2021merlot}, this objective was found to be critical for learning visual recognition from self-supervised videos.
-Here, the joint encoder encodes the entire video's transcript at once, extracting a single hidden representation per segment $\hat{\mathbf{v}}_t$.
+In addition to these masked text and audio objectives, we simultaneously train the model to match video frames with a contextualized encoding of the transcript.\footnote{In MERLOT \cite{zellers2021merlot}, this objective was found to be critical for learning visual recognition from self-supervised videos.} Here, the joint encoder encodes the entire video's transcript at once, extracting a single hidden representation per segment $\hat{\mathbf{v}}_t$.
 We use the same contrastive setup as Equation~\ref{eqn:contrastive} to maximize the similarity of these vectors with the corresponding $\mathbf{v}_t$ vectors from the frames, giving us a symmetric frame-based loss $\mathcal{L}_{\textrm{frame}}$.
 The final loss is the sum of the component losses: